 If you want to gaze upon this cosmic wonder, you need to be at the right place at the right time.
 And the further north you travel the better your chances.

 Destinations like Iceland and Norway’s northern regions offer some of the best options.
 Although the lights are always on display in these parts of the world, the almost-never-setting sun of summertime means they aren’t visible to the naked eye.
-Look to travel there in winter for the most dramatic experience.
+Look to travel in winter for the most dramatic experience.

 Smartphone fans, the answer isn’t in your pocket